Warriors win 10th straight, beat Celtics 115-111 | New Country 923

 TIP-INS

-Warriors: Durant dribbled out the clock at the end of the first quarter and then, after the buzzer, sank a half-court shot that didn’t count. … The last team to have five reigning all-stars on the floor at the same time was the 1975-76 Boston Celtics of Dave Cowens, John Havlicek, Jo Jo White, Paul Silas and Charlie Scott, according to the Elias Sports Bureau. … It’s the third time in five seasons the Warriors have ended an opponent’s 10-game home winning streak.
+Warriors: Kerr needed 377 games to reach 300 wins.
+Pat Riley needed 416. … Durant dribbled out the clock at the end of the first quarter and then, after the buzzer, sank a half-court shot that didn’t count. … It’s the third time in five seasons the Warriors have ended an opponent’s 10-game home winning streak.
 They snapped San Antonio’s 48-game streak in 2016 and a 13-game streak for Cleveland in 2018….
 DeMarcus Cousins picked up his fourth foul early in the third and his fifth about three minutes into the second half.
 He played just 24 minutes but had 15 points and eight rebounds.

 UP NEXT